 traction power supply and train performance simulation software developed by Institut

-Bahntechnik GmbH, BO Dresden.
+Bahntechnik GmbH, BO Dresden, and is certified according EN 50641:2020.
 OpenPowerNet does

 the traction Power Supply

 Calculation in module PSC as well as the Advanced